osscar-org/osscar-website/about/roadmap.rst

 The path envisioned for advancing the OSSCAR project consists of a joint bottom-up and top-down approach.
 In the near-term future, we intend to host several workshops/tutorials with the goal of introducing interested members of the community to OSSCAR, its concomitant technologies, and provide instruction on how to develop new lessons and tools for use in classroom environments.

 We hope to further expand the portfolio of core notebooks available at https://github.com/osscar-org/quantum-mechanics.
-Work on various new notebooks within the domains of quantum mechanics, band theory, statistical mechanics, etc., is already underway in-house.
+Work on various new notebooks within the domains of quantum mechanics, band theory, statistical mechanics, etc., is already underway in-house and is primarily guided by the needs of the classes taught at EPFL which currently employ OSSCAR technologies.
 However, as discussed in the next section, any contributions to this collection are more than welcome.

 Another feature that we intend to eventually integrate into the OSSCAR ecosystem is that of a registry of applications which either directly make use of OSSCAR technologies, or which also constitute e-learning content analogous to the content in https://github.com/osscar-org/quantum-mechanics and which may benefit from the visibility of being advertised within the project.
 In such a way, our ambition is to evolve into a hub for educational resources that may be shared openly.
-..
- Possible topics for new additions could, for instance, be (1) Within the quantum mechanics section, a notebook which investigates the time-independent solutions of the hydrogen atom.
- (2)

 Timeline
 ---------